CHANGES TO VAT

 For further information or questions please contact:

-Watch our latest webinar discussion on the future of UK-EU trade flows, where panelists from HMRC and Simmons & Simmons will give you practical guidance on the changing landscape in the field of VAT.
+Watch the Chambers webinar discussion on the future of UK-EU trade flows, where panellists from HMRC and Simmons & Simmons will give you practical guidance on the changing landscape in the field of VAT.

 The information provided on this page does not constitute legal advice and is subject to change in line with government rules and laws.
 While BritCham will endeavour to keep the information on these pages as current as possible, we advise you to seek expert independent legal advice an any matters relevant to your situation